jkim3743/Matplotlib/README.md

 ## Background

-What good is data without a good plot to tell the story?

-So, let's take what you've learned about Python Matplotlib and apply it to a real-world situation and dataset:
+This task represents what I've learned about Python Matplotlib and apply it to a real-world situation and dataset:

 ![Laboratory](Images/Laboratory.jpg)